chandy619/azure-network-protocols/README.md

 <img width="960" alt="image" src="https://github.com/chandy619/azure-network-protocols/assets/144288806/e2ac6df1-232b-469c-aa25-68b29f5a3d44">
 </p>
 <p>
 The last protocol we will observe is RDP (Remote Desktop Protocol).
 You can filter the traffic in Wireshark by typing in 'RDP' or 'tcp.port==3389'.
 Remember that we are already using Remote Desktop to interact with the Windows VM, so when you hit enter, you can expect a constant spam of RDP traffic via Wireshark.
-To close out of your Remote Desktop session, enter 'exit' into the PowerShell command line.
+To close out of your Remote Desktop session, enter 'logoff' into the PowerShell command line.
 </p>
 <br />